QuantEcon/lecture-source-py/source/rst/about_py.rst

 Overall, it's clear that

-* Python is `one of the most popular programming languages worldwide <http://spectrum.ieee.org/computing/software/the-2017-top-programming-languages>`__
+* Python is `one of the most popular programming languages worldwide <http://spectrum.ieee.org/computing/software/the-2017-top-programming-languages>`__.

-* Python is a major tool for scientific computing, accounting for a rapidly rising share of scientific work around the globe
+* Python is a major tool for scientific computing, accounting for a rapidly rising share of scientific work around the globe.